-15. Temporary Event Notices
+11. Temporary Event Notices

-- 15.1.
-Certain temporary events do not require a licence and can be notified to the Council by a Temporary Event Notice giving a minimum of 10 working days notice.
-This period begins the day after receipt of the notice and does not include the day of the event itself. - 15.2.
-However, some events size, location or timing of the event may not allow sufficient time for organisers to carry out full and proper discussion on the possible crime and disorder, public nuisance and health and safety issues with the licensing authority, Police and other interested parties. - 15.3.
+- 11.1.
+Certain temporary events do not require a licence and can be notified to the licensing authority by a Temporary Event Notice giving a minimum of 10 working days notice.
+This period begins the day after receipt of the notice and does not include the day of the event itself. - 11.2.
+However, some events size, location or timing of the event may not allow sufficient time for organisers to carry out full and proper discussion on the possible crime and disorder, public nuisance and health and safety issues with the licensing authority, Police and other interested parties. - 11.3.
 The licensing authority recommends that to ensure events occur with the minimum of risk, at least 28 days notice is given.
-Also some event may be more difficult to assess in advance it recommends that not more than 90 days notice is given. - 15.4.
+Also some event may be more difficult to assess in advance it recommends that not more than 90 days notice is given. - 11.4.
 The licensing authority and relevant authorities including representatives from the Police, Fire and Ambulance have agreed to a Safety Advisory Team (SAT) for the borough.
-The purpose of the team is to provide advise on the organisation and safety, and to assist with meeting with the requirements of other legislation that protects local residents and businesses, to person planning to hold temporary event.
+The purpose of the team is to provide advice on the organisation and safety, and to assist with meeting with the requirements of other legislation that protects local residents and businesses, to person planning to hold temporary event.
 Applicants giving notification to the licensing authority of a temporary event should have regard to the SAT advice.
+For further information please contact the Licensing Team on 01438 242259.

-16. Administration, Exercise and Delegation of Functions
+12. Administration, Exercise and Delegation of Functions